smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 Minos turned away sharply.

+He stopped.
+Drew breath.
+When he spoke again, the rage was gone, replaced by something calculated.

 "Theron.
 Recommendation?"

 "Execution, Your Majesty."

-"Execution."
+"Execution?!"
 Minos laughed.

 "No." Minos's smile was terrible.
 "No, execution is too simple.
 Too honest."
 His fingers drummed.
 "You want to give tributes a chance?
 Fine.
 You'll test the labyrinth.
-Tomorrow.
-Dawn.
+Tomorrow at Dawn.
 You'll walk your own path, every modification you made.
 Prove they work.
 Survive them."

 "Your Majesty-" Daedalus started.